 If you are not signed up for direct deposit, an aid check will be automatically mailed to your local address on file.
 Please check your address information on MyUW and update it if necessary.
 Aid checks may take up to 10 business days to reach you by postal mail; signing up for direct deposit is strongly encouraged to receive your funds quickly and safely.

-Financial aid is disbursed to your University account and any remainder should arrive in your bank account, starting on June 24.
-This assumes that on June 19 you have been awarded and have accepted financial aid, did not have any holds on your aid, have signed all required promissory notes for your loans, were registered for the minimum required credits and signed up for direct deposit by June 13.
-If all of these conditions were true, then you can confirm with your bank that funds were received on June 24 (some banks may be able to confirm receipt before June 24, depending on their processing timeline).
+DISBURSEMENT STARTS - Financial aid is disbursed to your University account and any remainder should arrive in your bank account, starting on September 23 (the first day of aid disbursement).
+This assumes that on September 18 you have been awarded and have accepted financial aid, did not have any holds on your aid, have signed all required promissory notes for your loans, were registered for the minimum required credits and signed up for direct deposit by September 12.
+If all of these conditions were true, then you can confirm with your bank that funds were received on September 23 (some banks may be able to confirm receipt before September 23, depending on their processing timeline).

 STUDENT HEALTH INSURANCE - Eligible students are billed for the insurance plan selected during registration.
 Adding, changing, or canceling the plan is allowed ONLY through the 3rd Friday of the academic quarter.
 If not canceled by the 3rd Friday of the quarter, coverage is effective, and the premium is an obligatory charge that is due by the tuition due date.
 Students may not enroll in the plan by just remitting the premium, nor may they cancel it by failing to pay the premium.
 In most cases, financial aid will automatically pay the insurance premium.
-If you do not want to purchase the Student Health Insurance Plan, you must cancel by the 3rd Friday of each quarter (July 12 for Summer Quarter).
+If you do not want to purchase the Student Health Insurance Plan, you must cancel by the 3rd Friday of each quarter (October 11 for Autumn quarter).

 MINIMUM CREDIT LOAD - You must be registered for a full-time credit load (12 credits for undergraduates and professional students; 10 credits for graduate students) in order for aid, except Stafford and PLUS Loans, to be disbursed.
 If you have been awarded aid as a less than full-time student see the Financial Aid Office for minimum credit load information.
 After the start of classes, if you drop below full-time enrollment, aid already disbursed to pay charges on your account will not be canceled; however, no additional aid will be disbursed to you.
 If you drop below full-time before the start of classes and aid has been disbursed to you, you will owe a repayment of aid.